 There are self-pollinating trees and cross-pollinating trees.
 For self-pollinating trees, you only need one.
-However, I do recommend planting a few of the same cultivars together as most self-pollinating fruit trees will produce more fruit if you plant more than just one.
+However, we do recommend planting a few of the same cultivars together as most self-pollinating fruit trees will produce more fruit if you plant more than just one.
 Cross-pollinating trees on the other hand do require planting two trees that are different cultivars from each other.
 For example, you could plant a Honeycrisp apple tree and a Sweet Sixteen apple tree together, as you need the pollen from two different flowers of two different cultivars in order for the tree to produce fruit.

 Consider the future

 Think about outside factors that might affect the tree you choose.
 Will it grow into power lines once it gets full size?
 Will it cast a shadow on your garden?
 How will it grow in relation to your house and foundation?
 Will it get in the way of future landscaping projects?